diogotcorreia/master-thesis/docs/content/ch01-introduction.typ

     the real-world?
 ]

-// TODO: expand?
+These reflect the iterative process of understanding the vulnerability at hands, going over how to efficiently identify it, testing existing applications for its presence, and, finally, reaching a conclusion on how it compares to similar vulnerabilities.

 == Purpose

-- generate awareness for this type of vulnerabilities in python programs
+The purpose of this project is to generate awareness for this vulnerability in Python programs amongst the Python developer community.
+As previously stated, there has not been previous substantial research on this topic, and therefore the Python developers might not be aware of it, writing constructs that could lead to class pollution.
+If developers are aware of the existence of class pollution and its countermeasures, they can avoid writing vulnerable programs.

-- inspire future research on the topic
+Additionally, it hopes to inspire future research on the topic, which could improve the automated detection of class pollution, as outlined in @discussion:futurework.

-#text(fill: red, lorem(50))

 == Goals

-This project aims to uncover how widespread Python class pollution is and if any of the discovered vulnerabilities are exploitable in practice, allowing developers to patch their respective applications.
+This project aims to uncover how widespread Python class pollution is amongst a sample of source-available Python projects, and if any of the discovered vulnerabilities are exploitable in practice, allowing developers to patch their respective applications.
-Additionally, a systematic investigation of the root causes of class pollution will help developers avoid dangerous constructs.
+Additionally, a systematic investigation of the root causes of class pollution, as per @rq-causes-consequences[], will help developers avoid dangerous constructs.

-#text(fill: red, lorem(100))
+Finally, this thesis also aims to perform a quantitative and qualitative comparison between class pollution in Python and prototype pollution in JavaScript, going over how prevalent they are and what conditions are necessary for them to be exploitable in practice.

 == Ethics & Sustainability

-// TODO rewrite since there is missing context because this is at the beginning
+As further outlined in @method, the designed tool has been run against various source-available projects that can be downloaded from @pypi.

-Given that this study will be solely performed on source-available projects, and that all vulnerabilities will be responsibly disclosed to the respective developers and maintainers within a reasonable timeframe, this project does not raise ethical questions.
+All vulnerabilities found during the elaboration of this project have been responsibly disclosed to the respective developers and maintainers within a reasonable time frame, following standard disclosure procedures.

+Additionally, while this tool could be used maliciously to detect class pollution in unpatched projects, the benefits for developers far outweigh the drawbacks in regards to exploitability, as the vulnerability can be quickly identified and fixed.

-Moreover, while this project is not directly related to sustainability, it will serve a role in securing various applications that could be directly related to sustainability.
+Moreover, while this project is not directly related to sustainability, it will serve an important role in securing various Python applications that could be directly related to sustainability.

 == Limitations